Values Clarification Exercise

 Values are the deep-seated, personal standards that influence every aspect of our lives.
 Examples include integrity, privacy, family, honesty, harmony, and loyalty.

 Great leaders are crystal clear about what they value and how their values guide their behavior and decisions.
-With a clear and consistent set of values, or guiding principles, leaders demonstrate consistently in their behavior; and others come to understand what is important to them and why.
+With a clear and consistent set of values, or guiding principles, leaders demonstrate these consistently in their behavior and others come to understand what is important to them and why.